eonduck2/24.04.15practice/README.md

 # why this
-there is no other reason, it is what it is. cause i just get the information about SCSS lately, and i got so many interesting with that processing way. when the strangers get question like "why you have to do this project ?, why you need to SCSS" again it's no other reason
+there is no other reason, it is what it is. cause i just get the information about SCSS lately, and i got so many interesting with that processing way. when the strangers get question like "why you have to do this project ?, why you need to SCSS" again it is with no other reason

 # what is that i had created that used SCSS
 the first thing is you can't check with the difference that when i get made the application with CSS